enginksz/YOLOV8_ROS2/README.md

 # YOLOV8_ROS2

 This repository contains the implementation of **YOLOv8** integrated with **ROS 2 (Robot Operating System 2)** for real-time object detection.
-YOLOv8 is the latest version of the "You Only Look Once" (YOLO) family of models, designed for efficient and accurate object detection.
+YOLOv8 is the version of the "You Only Look Once" (YOLO) family of models, designed for efficient and accurate object detection.

 ## Features